WeissSa/Agent-Guesser/README.md

 ### Process
 Initially I tried using the absolute best players (n=~250) as a sample size, but this was not enough to train my model.
 So I re-ran my scraper to allow for any pro play in VCT2022.
 However, this results in a decrease of quality of results.
 So I decided to instead take the results from multiple circuits (linked in Resources) with the following parameters:
-1. At least 500 rating
+1. At least 500 opponent rating
-2. At least 50 rounds played
+2. At least 100 rounds played

 ### Main Limitations
 1. Not all agents receive equal play.
 This means it is harder to correlate data with lesser played agents